 Amato Vino is a new and exciting project for the WBB team, making wine from lesser-known alternate grape varieties sourced from around Margaret River, and also from South Australia’s Riverland – one of the warmest grape-growing regions in Australia.

-Our Riverland Grower
+A Little About Our Riverland Grower

 Ricca Terra Farms is a small vineyard property specialising in alternative southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a warmer environment.